-After hearing three days of testimony and evidence, a Lebanon County jury needed just a little over an hour on Friday, Sept.
+After hearing three days of testimony and evidence, a Lebanon County jury needed just over an hour on Friday, Sept.
 27, to decide that admitted killer Jouse Ortiz-Serrano committed premeditated 1st-degree murder when he fatally shot Jose Alvarado-Rosado on Feb.
 23, 2022.

 Ortiz-Serrano pleaded guilty to a general criminal homicide charge in July 2023, and the jury was charged with deciding whether he was guilty of 1st-degree murder, 3rd-degree murder, or voluntary manslaughter.